its-edalo/slay-the-jokers/INSTALL.md

 ## Step 5: Install `uv` (Python Package Manager)

-- Open the `SlayTheJokers` folder and double-click `install_uv.bat`.
-This will install `uv`, which is required to run Python for uploading the game's data.
-- A black command window will open, and you'll see colorful loading bars gradually filling up as `uv` installs.
+- Press Windows + R, type `cmd`, and press Enter.
+- In the command window that opens, copy and paste the next line and press Enter:
+`set UV_UNMANAGED_INSTALL=%APPDATA%\Balatro\Mods\SlayTheJokers && powershell -ExecutionPolicy Bypass -c "irm https://astral.sh/uv/install.ps1 | iex"`
-- Once the installation is complete, the window will close automatically, and you should see `uv.exe` and `uvx.exe` appear in the SlayTheJokers folder.
+- This will install `uv` in the mod installation folder.

 *Why?* This mod uses [`Python`](https://www.python.org/), a popular programming language, to upload the game's data to the Slay the Jokers server. [`uv`](https://docs.astral.sh/uv/) is a lightweight tool that helps install and run Python effortlessly.

-**Note**: If you're having trouble running `install_uv.bat` by double-clicking, you can run it manually in a command line window:
-- With the `SlayTheJokers` folder open, click on the folder path bar at the top of the window, type `cmd`, and press Enter.
-- In the command window that opens, run `install_uv.bat`

 ## Step 6: Add Your Upload Key

 - Launch Balatro again.
-The black window (that opened alongside the game) will show a message similar to `Upload key file not found`.
+The black window (that opened alongside the game) will install required packages, then show a message similar to `Upload key file not found`.

 - Close the game.